By Steve Uhlmann

 Delmarva now enters a six-game Southern Division swing with a 14-11 record in the second half and a 46-45 mark for the entire season.
 Let’s take a look at what’s been going right for the ‘Birds in the last few weeks.

-With the rash of injuries the Shorebirds have experienced at catcher, Yermin Mercedes has filled in and has been a pleasant surprise at the dish both offensively and defensively.
+With the rash of injuries the Shorebirds have experienced at catcher, Yermin Mercedes has been a pleasant surprise at the dish both offensively and defensively.
 He currently leads Delmarva with five home runs since the All-Star Break.

 His jaw-dropping power was on full display during this recent homestand when he clubbed a 451-foot home run on July 15 against Lexington.
 Not to be outdone, he then followed that up by hitting a grand slam in the ninth inning the very next day.
 Finally, he was clutch in the series finale against Greensboro on July 20 when he hit a two-run triple in the ninth inning that was instrumental in the Shorebirds’ 3-2 win.

 All in all, Mercedes knocked in 13 runs during this past homestand while hitting three home runs and posting a .300 average.
 Since the All-Star Break, he’s raised his batting average from .190 to .283.